Vanishing adsorption limit of Riemann problem solutions for the polymer model: Acknowledgments

 \section{Acknowledgments}

+This work was facilitated using the program ELI, which is an interactive, graphical tool for exploring Riemann problems (\href{ https://eli.fluid.impa.br/}{https://eli.fluid.impa.br/}).
+YP was supported by Bolsa de Excelência at IMPA, CNPq: 406460/2023-0 and Coordenacao de Aperfeicoamento de Pessoal de Nivel Superior - Brasil (CAPES) - 23038.015548/2016-06.
 YP is grateful to Aleksandr Enin for fruitful discussions as well as help with Python scripts for creating figures.
-YP also thanks IMPA, particularly the Fluid Dynamics Laboratory and Centro~PI, for excellent working conditions.
-DM acknowledges support from FAPERJ: E-26/202.764/2017, CNPq: 306566/2019-2, CNPq: 405366/2021-3, FAPERJ: E-26/201.159/2021.
+YP also thanks all colleagues from the Fluid Dynamics Laboratory at IMPA, Centro~PI at IMPA and DMAT at PUC-Rio for creating an excellent scientific atmosphere.
+DM acknowledges support from FAPERJ: E-26/202.764/2017, FAPERJ: E-26/201.159/2021, CNPq: 306566/2019-2, CNPq: 405366/2021-3, and FAPERJ-PRONEX E-26/010.001267/2016.
 DM is also grateful to Hans Bruining from the Technical University of Delft for sharing his expertise on flow in porous media.